bowman2001/perplexdoc/content/authors/georg-makowski/_index.md

 : is a very popular heuristic markup system to structure text files.
 Because Markdown has been derived from intuitive markup habits in early text forums and emails it's overly simplistic.
 I’m an expert in enriching and styling the resulting HTML.

 Hugo
 : I’ve been using this reliable engine since version {$0.18} to build fast static websites that require minimal maintenance.
+I’ve been following Hugo’s growing capabilities and have become a proficient Go HTML template developer and focus on creating reusable modules.
 When Markdown attributes became available in version {$0.86} I started to dive deep into Markdown styling.
-I’ve been constantly following Hugo’s growing capabilities and have become a proficient template programmer.

 Javascript
 : I have experience with vanilla Javascript, Typescript, and Node.
 I like to enhance static sites with dynamic capabilities when there is a clear benefit.
 (See the [search](/search) and [optimized image delivery](/blog/image/standalone) for example)